THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 Group | Investigator(s) | Title
 -----: | :----------------------------: | :-------------------------------------------------------------------------------
-G121 | Ryan Deng | Investigation on the association between drinking and mental state G151 | Mary Gerrity | Does Excessive Drinking Occur with Insomnia or Not Eating in 6 US States?
-G242 | Mengxuan Li & <br /> Yan (Zoey) Zou | (title needs to change) Variable selection and preprocessing for health study in Northeastern States
+G121 | Ryan Deng | Investigation on the association between drinking and mental state G242 | Mengxuan Li & <br /> Yan (Zoey) Zou | (title needs to change) Variable selection and preprocessing for health study in Northeastern States
-G252 | Elaine Liu & <br /> Xiuyuan Lang | (title needs to change) Assessing the Impact of Social Determinants on Health Outcomes Using CHR-2023
-G271 | Bhavya Mahesh | (title needs to change) Examining CHR-2023 Data to Predict Trends in Various Health Outcomes G311 | Samir Memic | (title needs to change) Examination of County Characteristics and Their Effects on Health Outcomes G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G361 | Krishna Mridha | CHR-2023: Linking Economic Factors to Health Outcomes and Smoking G371 | Tony Nunnery | (title revised by TEL) Community Health and Wellness in Counties of Six States G391 | Sakshi Pandit | (title needs to change) Analyzing Different Health Outcomes G412 | Mauli Patel & <br /> Maksim Parfyonov | Social Determinants of Health in Midwest Counties: CHR 2023 Research Analysis G501 | Himiede Wilson-Sesay | (title needs to change) An Investigation and Analysis of US Health Indicators by States G561 | Kexin Zhang | (title needs to change) Three Independent Health Analysis in States with the Largest Populations
+G271 | Bhavya Mahesh | (title needs to change) Examining CHR-2023 Data to Predict Trends in Various Health Outcomes G311 | Samir Memic | (title needs to change) Examination of County Characteristics and Their Effects on Health Outcomes G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G371 | Tony Nunnery | (title revised by TEL) Community Health and Wellness in Counties of Six States G391 | Sakshi Pandit | (title needs to change) Analyzing Different Health Outcomes G501 | Himiede Wilson-Sesay | (title needs to change) An Investigation and Analysis of US Health Indicators by States G561 | Kexin Zhang | (title needs to change) Three Independent Health Analysis in States with the Largest Populations